przemek83/same-game/README.md

 Assumption are:
 - H >= 0 – board rows count
 - W >= 0 – board columns count
-- C >= 1 – colour count
+- C >= 1 – color count

-Program can remove cells if there are minimum 1 neighbor in same colour (above, below, left or right).
+Program can remove cells if there are minimum 1 neighbors in same color (above, below, left or right).
 Gravity fills the gaps if needed.
-Game ends when on board there is no cells with neighbor in same colour.
+The game ends when, on the board, there are no cells with neighbor in the same color.

 **Input**:
 Line containing H W C (space separated) followed by H lines with W numbers representing initial board.